100 Heroes: Friedrich Alfred Krupp

 Krupp was born in Essen, Germany in 1854.
 His father was Alfred Krupp, who turned the small local ironworks of Krupp into one of the most powerful companies in the world.
 In 1887, Friedrich took over the leadership of his father’s company.
 He married Baroness Margarethe von Ende.
 They had two daughters: Bertha and Barbara.

-Whereas his father had largely supplied iron and steel for railroads in America, with the rise of Carnegie Steel Friedrich shifted his company’s production back to arms manufacturing.
 During his time he greatly expanded Krupp, acquiring Germaniawerf in 1896 which gave him control of warship manufacturing in Germany.
-He oversaw the development of nickel steel, U-boats, y 1966, the diesel engine, and much more.
+He oversaw the development of nickel steel, U-boats, the diesel engine, and much more.
+Krupp increased and diversified the output of the Krupp Works.

-Krupp increased and diversified the output of the Krupp Works, which he extended by the incorporation with them of other enterprises.
 A member of the House of Lords of Prussia and Council of State, he also sat in Germany’s Reichstag from 1893 to 1898.

 Scandal and death

 This report appeared in the German press months after stories of a unnamed foreign businessman’s homosexual orgies were printed in local and Neapolitan papers demanding an inquest.
-Capri locals were aware of Krupp’s homosexual activities, but those in positions of power turned a blind eye, including the owner of Quisisana who had a certain influence over a local political party, to which Krupp contributed funds.

-In October 1902, Krupp’s wife received anonymous letters and, according to some reports, compromising photos of her husband’s orgies.
+In October 1902, Krupp’s wife received anonymous letters and, according to some reports, compromising photos of her husband’s gay orgies.
 She asked Kaiser Wilhelm II, a family friend, to take action against her husband for the sake of the reputation of the firm.
-The Kaiser, alarmed by her boldness and determined to protect the reputation of that crucial armaments manufacturer, had her locked in an insane asylum.
+The Kaiser, alarmed by her boldness and determined to protect the reputation of the country's crucial armaments manufacturer, had her locked in an insane asylum.

 Follow Gareth Johnson on Twitter